Faylfire/fire-cart-multi/README.md

 A Simple Shopping List App Enhanced with Simple Login / Sign Up features

+- Remembers your login credentials writtn to localstorage

+Additional Features
+- Save User Credentials more securely using hashed passwords
+- Check if Username is already taken
+- Add a logout option if the credentials are saved
+- Add option to change to traditional up down list format for items (user requested)

 Written in Vanilla Javascript, HTML and CSS leveraging Firebase for the Realtime Data Store

 Quick start: